-We implemented the expectation and 2-stage online algorithms using Gurobi as a backend to solve the MILP within each horizon.
+We implemented the 2-stage and expectation online algorithms using Gurobi as a backend to solve the MILP within each horizon.
 The devices in Section 2.2 were implemented and included in the experimental house, and conditional samplers were created for the uncertain input parameters in Section 3.5.
 We created a simple simulator that uses the same physical equations as the optimisation to simulate the execution of actions in the real world.
-We compare the performance of the expectation and 2-stage controllers with naive and smart reactive controllers, and a controller that has perfect information.
+We compare the performance of the 2-stage and expectation controllers with naive and smart reactive controllers, and a controller that has perfect information.